KFC

 Understanding Magnesium Silicate Synthetic

-Magnesium silicate synthetic, commonly known as synthetic talc or INS 553(i), is a food additive primarily used as an anticaking agent and as a carrier for flavors.
-In the food industry, it is often utilized to prevent powdered foods from clumping together and to improve their flowability.
-However, its use is strictly regulated due to potential health concerns.
+Magnesium silicate synthetic, commonly known as synthetic talc or INS 553(i), is a food additive that primarily functions as an anticaking agent and a carrier for flavors.
+The food industry often uses it to prevent powdered foods from clumping and to enhance their flowability.
+However, regulatory authorities strictly control its use because of potential health concerns.

 Permitted Use According to FSSAI

-According to the FSSAI regulations, magnesium silicate synthetic is permitted in specific quantities and under certain conditions.
-It is listed as a GMP additive in the regulations.
-That means that it can be added to most of the food products except the ones specifically listed in the ‘Annex to GMP’ list.
+According to FSSAI regulations, the use of magnesium silicate synthetic is permitted only in specific quantities and under defined conditions.
+It is classified as a GMP (Good Manufacturing Practice) additive, which means manufacturers may add it to most food products, except for those explicitly listed in the “Annex to GMP” where its use is restricted.
 Cooking oils is one such food category.

 Why Not Allowed in Oils?